Expansions of Eve Online: Citadel

-Citadel introduced Upwell structures (new player owned stations referred to as citadels), Force Auxiliaries (a new line of logistics themed capital ships), a rebalance of existing capital ships, new super-weapons for citadels and Titans, a unique citadel named the 'Palatine Keepstar', of which only one may exist in the game at any given time, and 'Recurring Opportunities' (a daily quest for bonus skill points feature, which have since been removed.).
+Citadel introduced Upwell structures (new player owned stations referred to as citadels), Force Auxiliaries (a new line of logistics themed capital ships), a rebalance of existing capital ships, new super-weapons for citadels and Titans, a unique citadel named the 'Palatine Keepstar', of which only one may exist in the game at any given time, and 'Recurring Opportunities' (a daily quest for bonus skill points feature, which has since been removed.).

-Citadel was the first major expansion to Eve Online since CCP made changes to their release cadence.
+Citadel was the first major expansion to Eve Online since CCP made changes to its release cadence.